FrancescoAlosa/francescoalosa.github.io/_pages/cv.md

 Teaching experience
 ======
-Teaching assistance for the following undergraduate courses:
+Teaching assistant for the following undergraduate courses:

    <ul>{% for post in site.teaching %}
    {% include archive-single-cv.html %}